-- a.
-The company has entered into a merger, amalgamation, acquisition, or separation and the employee is not willing to continue employment, or the company is not willing to accept the employee; - b.
+The company has entered into a merger, amalgamation, acquisition, or separation and the employee is not willing to continue employment, or the company is not willing to accept the employee.
+The employee is entitled to request termination if the corporate action as mentioned above causes decrease the employee's wages and benefits;

+- b.
 The company implements: 1) measures to improve business efficiency, but this is followed by closure of the company; or 2) business efficiency measures not followed by closure, but the company experiences losses or seeks to prevent them; - c.
 Dissolution of company as the company experiences losses for 2 consecutive years; - d.
 Dissolution of company due to force majeure; - e.
-The employer is placed under suspension of payments procedure - f.
+The employer is placed under suspension of payments procedure; - f.
 The employer is declared bankrupt; - g.
-An employee requests termination of employment on the grounds that the employer has: - 1. persecuted, insulted, or threatened the employee; - persuaded or ordered the employee to act in contravention of the applicable law and regulations; - not paid the employee's salary in a timely manner for 3 consecutive months or longer; - 4. not fulfilled promises made to the employee; - ordered the employee to work beyond the agreed scope of work; or - ordered the employee to do work that is injurious to the employee's life, safety, healthy, or dignity, and such work is not specified in the employment agreement.

-- An industrial relations court decision declares that the employer did not commit an act referred to in point (g) above but it decides to terminate the employee anyway; - i.
+An employee requests termination of employment on the grounds that the employer has: - 1. persecuted, insulted, or threatened the employee; - persuaded or ordered the employee to act in contravention of the applicable law and regulations; - not paid the employee's salary in a timely manner for 3 consecutive months or longer; - 4. not fulfilled promises made to the employee; - ordered the employee to work beyond the agreed scope of work; or - ordered the employee to do work that is injurious to the employee's life, safety, healthy, or dignity, and such work is not specified in the employment agreement. - An industrial relations court decision declares that the employer did not commit an act referred to in point (g) above but it decides to terminate the employee anyway; - i.
 The employee resigns voluntarily; - j.
-The employee is absent from work for 5 consecutive business days or more without written notification supported by valid evidence, and has been summoned to work twice by the employer properly, and in writing; - k.
+The employee is absent from work for 5 consecutive business days or more without written notification supported by valid evidence, and has been summoned to work twice by the employer properly, and in writing;

+- k.
 The employee violates the provisions of the employment agreement, CR or CLA, and has been served with first, second, and third written warnings consecutively.
 Each warning is valid for up to 6 months unless stipulated otherwise in the employment agreement, CR, or the CLA; - The employee was unable to work for 6 months due to being held in police detention for an alleged criminal offense; - m.
 The employee suffers long-term sickness or disability due to a work accident and could not work for more than 12 months; - n.
 The employee has reached pensionable age; or - o.
 The employee has passed away.